gbif/collection-mobilization/README.md

 * Add the `outside of GBIF scope` label if the institution has only collections that wouldn't fit in GBIF (like geology or archeology collections)
 * Add the `pending collection verification` label if initial search shows no indication of collection curation.
 * Add the `collection missing from GBIF` label if some of the collections aren't available on GBIF yet.
-* Add the `some digitised specimens-metadata missing from GBIF` label if the institution has somthing almost like occurrences (scientific name, location, date) available like a database or online inventory for their specimens.
+* Add the `some digitised specimens-metadata missing from GBIF` label if the institution has something almost like occurrences (scientific name, location, date) available like a database or online inventory for their specimens.
     * Add the `media available` label if the institutions has specimen-related media or is in the process of getting media (e.g. capturing images).